hodgef/apiker/README.md

     "refreshToken": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiI2ZTlhSTNmMTU3N2YzOTdiOTk4OWM0YTg1NmYyNTc0Y2ZiOTA5M2I0ZTNkN2ZlZWE3MjhlNmVjMjRhYTA2NjNjIiwiY2xpZW50SWQiOiJYQ0VxT1FsSTllWjIwV1lwTmhwRjdGZ0pwQWhuamlHTTU2cHE0NW5iYnFJPSJ9.Q535MhFUb4WhfsZPcxpAa18WzN4I1xKllT+2WHXyg7M="
 }
 ```
+#### Notes:

-For the implementation details, check out the source at [Auth.ts](https://github.com/hodgef/apiker/blob/master/src/components/Auth/Auth.ts)
+- For the implementation details, check out the source at [Auth.ts](https://github.com/hodgef/apiker/blob/master/src/components/Auth/Auth.ts)

-If you would like to implement your own auth, you can always copy the Auth.ts routes to your Apiker project and edit the authentication flow as needed.
+- If you would like to implement your own auth, you can always copy the Auth.ts routes to your Apiker project and edit the authentication flow as needed.

-<blockquote>⚠️ <b>Note:</b> Auth routes are in active development.
+- ⚠️ <b>Note:</b> Auth routes are in active development.
 There might be signifiant changes in future versions.
-PRs and suggestions are always welcome!</blockquote>
+PRs and suggestions are always welcome!

 ## 🚀 Development & Deployment